arnabdotpy/NEUTRON_Oregano/README.md

 ## What You Get

--Viral content ideas tailored to your niche
+- Viral content ideas tailored to your niche
 - Ready-to-use short-form video scripts
 - Attention-grabbing hooks and intros
 - Trending hashtag recommendations